 “Our ally in this effort is the Recovery Fund,” he added, saying “The priority of the Ministry is the promotion, worldwide, of the Greek Diet brand.
 Greece has the privilege of producing excellent products.

-Greek food products must be connected to tourism
+Greek diet and food products must be connected to tourism

 “These products must acquire an identity,” he emphasized.
 “They must acquire a branding as ‘the Greek diet.’
 We have a wealth to consume ourselves and to consume it in large quantities as part of a healthy diet but also as a part of our culture, our tradition, and our history, which we must connect with our tourism,” he urged.